-From Renee on September 25th, 2008 in Air Conditioning & Heating
+From Engineering on September 25, 2008 in Air Conditioning & Heating

 - If you are looking for a new, high-efficiency AC system, seek out products with a 13 Seasonal Energy Efficiency Rating (SEER) rating or better.
 If your air conditioning system is over 10 years old, it probably has an 8 SEER rating, or less.
 Installing a new, energy-efficient system with a rating of 13 to 19 SEER will result in savings of 40 to 60 percent on your energy bill.

 - New HVAC units typically take just 1 to 2 days to install.
 The cost to replace both your heating and air conditioning system will be about $3,500 to $7,500, depending on the system you choose.